zamprof123/bath_r4ds_2023/README.md

 Intro to R for Data Science, v brief course.

 Exercises to follow on from introductory lecture.
 These are very very cut down, from a 1 semester course by Rafael Irrizary.
-All credit for developing these exercises and data go to him,
+All credit for developing these exercises and data go to him.

+Recommended order:
+1. R
+2. Dataviz
+3. Wrangling
+4. productivity